RestorationsSOS.com - Fire and Water Damage Restoration

 1. Gas

-To prevent additional danger presented by gas, sniff for gas leaks.
+To prevent additional dangers presented by gas, sniff for gas leaks.
 If you smell gas or suspect a leak, turn off the main gas valve, open windows, evacuate the building quickly.

 2. Electricity

-Turn off all major appliances to prevent overloads in power lines when power is restored, leading a second outage.
+Turn off all major appliances to prevent overloads to power lines when power is restored, leading to a second outage.

 3. Water

-In cold weather, drain pumps, supply lines, and plumbing systems such as traps in drains, sinks, and washing machines can freeze when the power is down.
+In cold weather drain pumps, supply lines, and plumbing systems such as traps in drains, sinks, and washing machines that can freeze when the power is down.
 Avoid burst pipes, close the main water valve and open the spigots and supply lines to drain them.

 Getting Help

-When a disaster strikes, use your communication plan and call your out-of-town contact.
-Keep in mind that you may have trouble getting a dialing tone, getting through, or the telephone system may be down altogether.
-Simply be patient and consistent, try every minute or two to call again.
+When a disaster strikes, use your communication plan and call your out-of-town contacts.
+Keep in mind that you may have trouble getting through due to busy phone lines or the telephone system may be down altogether.
+Simply be patient and consistent, try calling again every couple of minutes.

 More Information